 Some students may also be eligible for financial aid during the program.
 Please contact the Office of Student Financial Aid with any questions.

-Only domestic freshmen who have been offered fall admission in the College of Engineering at UW-Madison are eligible to apply to participate.
+Only freshmen who have been offered fall admission in the College of Engineering at UW–Madison are eligible to apply.

 Students should accept their offer of admission to UW–Madison before completing the Mechanical Engineering Summer Launch application.